Tellusant/docs/articles-posts/punta-cana.md

 ---
 title: "Tellusant Global Retreat in Punta Cana 2025"
 description: "Our global retreat was held in November in Punta Cana, Dominican Republic.
-This foolows the 2024 retreat in Panama City, Panama"
+This follows the 2024 retreat in Panama City, Panama"
 image: /assets/social-card-pub.png
 ---
 # Global Retreat in Punta Cana 2025
 Our global retreat was held in November in Punta Cana, Dominican Republic.
 This foolows the 2024 retreat in Panama City, Panama.

+## First Day: Welcome Dinner

 <video controls>
     <source src="(https://tellusant.com/repo/video/tellusant-global-retreat-punta-cana-2025-welcome-dinner.mp4)" type="video/mp4" width="600"; height="100%">